Depression in Adolescents – What Symptoms to Look for In Your Child

 According to the U.S. Department of Health and Human Services, approximately one out of five adolescents has a diagnosable mental health disorder, and nearly one-third show symptoms of depression.
 Symptoms of depression in adolescents aren’t always easy to identify because they often appear as normal adolescent behavior.
 Early warning signs are likely to include: irritability, fatigue, changes in sleep patterns, changes in eating patterns, social withdrawal, and/or anger.
 With this rise in adolescent depression, it’s important for parents, caregivers, and educators to understand the symptoms of adolescent depression.

-In addition to experiencing depressed or irritable mood or loss of interest or pleasure, four other symptoms must be present:
+In addition to experiencing depressed or irritable mood or loss of interest or pleasure, other symptoms include:

 • Anger or hostility